 The semester is well underway and I have just received a student’s Letter of Accommodations.
 Is there a deadline by which students must request academic accommodations for a given semester?

 The law does not require faculty to provide “retroactive accommodations.”
+Once a Letter of Accommodations from our office is received, that is when accommodations are “activated.”

 What should I do if a student hasn’t identified themselves as having a learning need, but I suspect there is a need?

-If you suspect a student has a disability but has not identified her/himself, it is suggested you meet with the student privately, give feedback on what you have observed, and ask the student if assistance is needed.
-If the answer indicates there is a history of a disability, explain that the Disability Services Center may be of help and provide referral information.
-If the student rejects the suggestion, respect that decision.
+If you suspect a student has a disability but has not identified themselves as having a disability, it is suggested you meet with the student privately, give feedback on what you have observed, and ask the student if assistance is needed.

 I understand that all my course materials must be accessible, including syllabi, videos handouts, and assigned videos and readings posted on Canvas.
 How can I receive assistance in meeting this obligation?

-• The Library can assist with the identification of captioned videos when choosing your content.
+• The library can assist with the identification of captioned videos when choosing your content.

 • The IT Knowledge Base has multiple resources to guide the production of accessible documents, including, PDF and PowerPoint formats.

-• Disability Services can assist in the conversion of classroom handouts to an accessible format for students with print disabilities with 1-2 weeks’ notice, depending upon the nature and complexity of the material.
+• Office of Disability Services can assist in the conversion of classroom handouts to an accessible format for students with print disabilities with 1-2 weeks’ notice, depending upon the nature and complexity of the material.

 A student who has presented me with a Letter of Accommodation is behaving in a way that is disruptive (or disturbing) to the class.
 What should I do?

-I have spoken with the student about disruptive behavior ...
+I have spoken with the student about disruptive behavior

-1. The student has told me this is due to disability and reminded me that she/he has accommodations from the Disability Services.
+1. The student has told me this is due to disability and reminded me that she/he has accommodations from the Office of Disability Services.
 Must I accommodate these behaviors if they are due to disability?

 2. The student agreed to modify his or her behavior, but does not seem able to do so in a sustained fashion.
 What happens now?

 Service animals are protected by the A.D.A.
 Amendments Act.
-Moreover, the right to be accompanied by a service animal is considered a matter of access, rather than an accommodation.
-A person who requires a service animal does not need to request permission from Disability Services, just as a person who needs a wheelchair need not obtain permission.
-Note that this protection applies only to service animals (only dogs and occasionally miniature horses); it does not apply to emotional support animals (sometimes called comfort animals or therapy animals).
+The right to be accompanied by a service animal is considered a matter of access, rather than an accommodation.
+A person who requires a service animal does not need to request permission from the Office of Disability Services.
 Remember that some disabilities for which persons use service animals are invisible.
-For questions about this topic, please contact the Director of Disability Services.
+For questions about this topic, please contact the Office of Disability Services.

-How can I contact Disability Services?
+How can I contact the Office of Disability Services?

 Our team is available Monday through Friday from 9 a.m. to 5 p.m.